Madhur96/madhur96.github.io/gsoc19.md

 The issue is about getting the current MAM preferences, changing the preferences for a particular JID and getting a complete archive of messages on a particular JID.

 Once it is done, then implementing scrollback using MAM [#3052](https://lab.louiz.org/poezio/poezio/issues/3052) should be really easy.

+* ##### *4th week*

+This week, I worked on implementing mam_tab.
+The tab is basically to query for past messages, get MAM preferences and change the preferences for a particular JID.

+In the mam_tab, user can use /mam command along with the JID of the MUC and with the range of timestamp for which query of messages has to be made.

+Implementation of /prefs command is yet to be done, it would allow the user to view and set archive preferences for a particular JID.
+It's values can be: Default, Roster, Always.

+### *Phase 2*

+* ##### *1st week*

+I implemented an initial version of infinite scroll in the first week of second phase.
+What it currently does is that whenever user is at the top of the conversation and presses Page Up key, then it sends a query to get an archive of messages using MAM.
+Messages are then added at the top of the conversation.
+It's default limit is set to query 10 messages per request.

+There are few issues with it right now, I have planned to complete this work by the end of 2nd week.